Italian Rum Baba #TwelveLoaves May

 Directions:

-Step 1: Mix 2 cups flour, malt powder and yeast in a stand mixer.
-Combine salt with flour mixture – this is done separately from the first mixing so the salt doesn’t retard the action of the yeast.
+Step 1: Mix flour, malt powder and yeast in a stand mixer.
+Combine salt with flour mixture in the mixer bowl – this is done separately from the first mixing so the salt doesn’t retard the action of the yeast.

 Step 3: Shape dough into a ball and place on a lightly floured surface.
 Sprinkle dough with flour, cover with plastic wrap and let rest for 20 minutes.